Sherbb/DeepAction/README.md

 > WIP not production ready with multiple dead ends currently.

 # DeepAction
-A platform to create complex rpg/moba like action games in Unity.
+A platform to create complex action games in Unity.

-All entities behavior and composition is defined in c#
+Entities behavior is defined entirely in c#
 ```csharp
 public static EntityTemplate ExampleEnemy()
 {